-During telephone interviews, information regarding the highest level of education, history of smoking (defined as \geq 20 pack year history), hypertension, prior cerebrovascular accidents, diabetes and mental health issues (specifically history of depression or psychosis) was collected.
-Participants unable to perform cognitive screening due to poor hearing or poor English were excluded.
-Participants with known dementia (declared by family members at the time of telephone contact), who were sufficiently cognitively impaired that they were unable to engage in T-MoCA screening, were excluded.
-To account for the effect of education bias on cognitive performance, participants who had completed less than or equal to 12 years of formal education were assigned an additional point to their total T-MoCA score, as per the T-MoCA evaluation protocol.29 Additional glaucoma-specific data including highest-recorded IOP, vertical cupto-disk ratio, visual acuity and central corneal thickness (CCT) were obtained from the ANZRAG clinical database.
+During telephone interviews, information regarding the highest level of education, history of smoking (defined as ≥ 20 pack year history), hypertension, prior cerebrovascular accidents, diabetes and mental health issues (specifically history of depression or psychosis) Local cognitive screening of poor English were excluded.
+Participants with known dementia (declared by family members at the time of telephone contact), who were sufficiently cognitively impaired that they were unable to engage in T-MoCA screening, were evolution to account for the effect of education bias a participants who has a second secon formal education were assigned an additional point to their total T-MoCA score, as per the T-MoCA evaluation protocol.29 Additional glaucoma-specific data including highest-recorded IOP, vertical cupto-disk ratio, visual acuity and central corneal thickness (CCT) were obtained from the ANZRAG clinical database.
 All clinical information were gathered by the treating ophthalmologists, and IOP was measured using Goldmann applanation tonometry.